pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 The next piece we want to work on is a score-keeper, who will keep track of how many apples the player has caught in their bowl.

-By now we know how this works:
+By now, we know how the start of this job works:

 {{< learner-task >}}